 Current job title and location: Associate director, admission communication and marketing at the University of Rhode Island

 What do you do?
 I oversee all of the communication, marketing, and CRM operations for the Office of Admission at URI.

 What made you come to Ohio University?
 I came to Ohio University because I was recruited to compete on the Forensics (Speech and Debate) team.
 It was an activity that I had been involved in high school and knew many people who attended OHIO to specifically compete.

 Were there other places you considered?
 No.

 How did the Scripps College of Communication equip you with the skills you needed to succeed?
-The education I received from the Scripps College of Communication shows up often in my in my professional and personal life.
+The education I received from the Scripps College of Communication shows up often in my professional and personal life.
 I am consistently utilizing the skills I learned in and outside of the classroom.
 Whether it’s being a better manager or having the language to articulate the communication between two people.